-According to the 2011 census, there are around 6.5 million carers in the UK providing unpaid care for ill, older or disabled family members and friends (Carers UK, 2013).
-With an ageing population and people living longer with one or more chronic conditions, this number is expected to increase rapidly.
-The pressures of caring can have a negative impact on carers' physical and mental health, and can affect their finances and ability to work.
+There are an estimated 8.8 million carers in the UK providing unpaid care for ill, older or disabled family members and friends.
+With an ageing population and people living longer with multiple chronic conditions, this number is increasing rapidly.
+The pressures of caring can have a negative impact on a carer’s physical and mental health, and can affect their finances and ability to work.

-The Government implemented the Care Act 2014 which recognised carers in the law in the same way as those they care for.
+The Government implemented the Care Act 2014, which recognised carers in the law in the same way as those they care for.
 The Act gave local authorities the responsibility to assess a carer's need for support, and if eligible they are entitled to receive that support.
-This indicator gives an overarching view of the quality of life of carers based on responses to the Survey of Adult Carers in England.
+More recently, the Carers Action Plan 2018 to 2020 set out the Government’s commitment to supporting carers through 64 planned actions, building on the National Carers Strategy.
+The Survey of Adult Carers in England can be used to monitor the impact of these strategies.
+This indicator gives an overarching view of the quality of life of carers, based on responses to the survey.

 About this data

 The carer-reported quality of life score is a composite measure which combines individual responses to six questions, measuring different outcomes related to overall quality of life.
 The six questions, drawn from the Survey of Adult Carers in England, are:

 - Which of the following statements best describes how you spend your time?

 - Which of the following statements best describes how much control you have over your daily life?

 - Thinking about how much time you have to look after yourself in terms of getting enough sleep or eating well – which statement best describes your present situation?

 - Thinking about your personal safety, which of the statements best describes your present situation?